How to Ripen Tomatoes SuccessfullySeptember 03, 2010

 The first trick is to plant tomatoes designed to ripen in short, cool growing seasons.
 A few tried and true slicing varieties include Oregon Springs, Peron, and Siberia.
 Most cherry and small-fruited tomatoes like Stupice will easily ripen as well.
 And, for sauce tomatoes, heavy-setting Saucy Paste continues to perform beautifully.

 Still, a little manipulation late in the season can help ensure those heavily-set fruit actually show colors other than green.

 Begin by clipping out flowers.
-At this point in the growing season, it is highly unlikely that any new flowers will have time to get pollinated and make it all the way to ripe fruit.
+At this point in the growing season (late August and later), it is highly unlikely that any new flowers will have time to get pollinated and make it all the way to ripe fruit.
 By clipping them out toward the end of the season, the plant will be encouraged to throw it’s energy into current fruit-set, causing the fruit to ripen.

 If you haven’t already, stop fertilizing, particularly nitrogen fertilization.
 Nitrogen is used, mainly, for green growth in plants.
 Withholding it will keep the plants from producing much more green growth.
 Too, withholding all additional feeding will further stress the plants.
 As the parent plant becomes stressed, it will divert energy toward its fruit, which is where its genetic code resides in seed for years to come.